-I wanted to spend this week covering books and reading strategies for reluctant boy readers and I had all these great posts that I found during the past year stored up, so here they are!
-This was a great post by The Hate Mongering Tart about writer Andy Sherrod.
-Andy not only gives tips about how engage boys as readers but also gives book suggestions coupled with research.
-Read more…
+I wanted to spend this week covering books and strategies for reluctant boy readers and I had all these great posts that I found during the past year stored up, so here they are!
+This was a great post by The Hate Mongering Tart about writer Andy Sherrod who gives book suggestions and tips for getting boys to read:

-I did a post a few days ago on Top 10: Best Old Fashioned Children’s Books based on the books that I loved as a child and now my kids do too.
+I did a post a few days ago on Top 10: Best Old Fashioned Children’s Books based on the books that I loved as a child and my kids do too.
 This is the ugly stepsister version.

 This is what I was thinking when I came up with this kooky list:

--Has to be a good read but not too strenuous or stressful or heavy (no Grapes of Wrath vibe!).
+-Has to be a good read but not too strenuous